hyperledger/fabric/docs/source/private_data_tutorial.rst

 collection definition to the channel.

 We are ready to use the chaincode after the chaincode definition has been committed to the channel.
-Because the marbles private data chaincode contains an initiation function, we need to use the `peer chaincode invoke <commands/peerchaincode.html?%20chaincode%20instantiate#peer-chaincode-instantiate>`__ command to invoke ``Init()`` before we can use other functions in the chaincode.

 :guilabel:`Try it yourself`

-1. Run the following commands to commit the definition of the marbles private data chaincode to the channel ``mychannel``.
+1. Run the following commands to commit the definition of the asset transfer private data chaincode to the channel ``mychannel``.

 .. code:: bash